 For centuries, saffron has been seen as a luxury spice, so what does it have to do with your eyes?
 It does seem like a stretch to link a spice that comes from the flower of the Crocus sativus and eye health, but, recently, medical science has done just that — made a connection between how you see and this powerful component.
 What is saffron extract and how does it affect eye health?

 What is Saffron?

 Saffron is a spice derived from a plant that initially grew in Greece.
 It is the aroma that first drew people to it, but as a spice, it adds a sweet, hay-like taste to food that makes it popular in the culinary world.

-The health benefits found in saffron have more to do with its chemistry that its taste, though.
-Saffron contains carotenoid, which is an organic pigment that allows the plant to absorb light and turn it into energy.
+The health benefits found in saffron have more to do with its chemistry than its taste, though.
+Saffron contains carotenoids, which is an organic pigment that allows the plant to absorb light and turn it into energy.
 Carotenoids offer benefits to human health, as well.

 A 2002 study published in Nutrition in Clinical Care explains that dietary carotenoids help decrease a person’s risk of disease, especially eye diseases like age-related macular degeneration.
 Carotenoids are antioxidants, meaning they may help protect the bodyfrom free-radical damage.